maheskakarot/Fake_news_classification/README.md

 # Fake_news_classification

-Classisfier which classifies fake news
+Classification of fake news using naive bayes and logistic regression